Cosby Defense Team Highlights Accuser’s Early Fumbles

 In her first day on the stand, prosecutors walked Constand through a series of dinners and getaways she took with the comedian before he allegedly attacked her.

-Agrusa zeroed in Wednesday on the night in 2003 when Constand says she lied down beside Cosby in his hotel room at the Fox Woods casino in Connecticut.
+Agrusa zeroed in Wednesday on the night in 2003 when Constand says she lay down beside Cosby in his hotel room at the Fox Woods casino in Connecticut.

 Constand disagreed with the attorney’s suggestion that they were in bed together.
 “I was reclined on my elbow with my feet off the bed, watching Mr. Cosby sleep,” she said.